Talend/daikon/daikon-messages/README.md

 ### Recommended implementation

-New kafka event should not use [message envelope](messages-model/src/main/avro/MessageEnvelop.avsc) schema but defined specific schema with one mandatory attribute called [header](messages-model/src/main/avro/MessageHeader.avsc).
+New kafka event should not use [message envelope](messages-model/src/main/avro/MessageEnvelop.avsc) schema but define specific schema with one mandatory attribute called [header](messages-model/src/main/avro/MessageHeader.avsc).

 Here is an example usage of a new implementatio: